PottierLoic/VBoy/ROADMAP.md

 # Roadmap

-Rename / rework the register file, specifically the Instruction part that resolve the enums problems Naming is really bad and lead to missunderstandings.
+Rename / rework the instructions file, specifically the struct / enum part.
+Naming is really bad and lead to missunderstandings.

 Implement the following cpu instructions that act on register data:

-- [ ] ADD (add to a) - add the value of the target to the a register
+- [x] ADD (add to a) - add the value of the target to the a register
 - [ ] ADDHL (add to HL) - just like ADD except that the target is added to the HL register
 - [ ] ADC (add with carry) - just like ADD except that the value of the carry flag is also added to the number
 - [ ] SUB (subtract) - subtract the value stored in a specific register with the value in the A register